-- 1. In the Tools toolbar, select the 🔛 Transform tool. - 2.
-In the Transform Tool Properties view, make sure the Peg Selection K mode is deselected. - 3.
+- 1. In the Tools toolbar, select the Transform tool. - 2.
+In the Transform Tool Properties view, make sure the Peg Selection 🤻 mode is deselected. - 3.
 In the Camera or Timeline view, select a layer or object attached to a hierarchy.

-- 4. Do one of the following: - Select Animation > Select Parent or press B to select the parent layer. - Select Animation > Select Child or press Shift + B to select the child layer. - Select Animation > Select Children to select all child layers at the same time.
+- Select Animation > Select Parent or press B to select the parent layer. - Select Animation > Select Child or press Shift + B to select the child layer. - Select Animation > Select Children to select all child layers at the same time.